View course descriptions for

 CS 401 Computer Science Seminar (1) Offered Spring.
 Prereq.: Junior or senior computing major.
 Students analyze, present, and discuss selected topics from current literature and activities in the area of computer science.

-CS 405 Computer Hardware Maintenance (2) Offered Fall.
+CS 405 Computer Hardware Maintenance (3) Offered Fall, Spring.
 Prereq.: Junior or senior.
 This course will allow the student to demonstrate practical experience in analyzing, installing, troubleshooting, and repairing personal computer hardware and software through hands-on projects.
 Projects will focus on installing a variety of hardware including video boards, sound cards, network cards, RAM, and many other system-related devices.
 The various personal computer architectures and how they affect the installation of hardware and software will be discussed.
-Meets 3 hours a week.

 CS 414 Systems Design (3) Offered Spring.
-Prereq.: CS 303 and senior cybersecurity or information technology concentration.
+Prereq.: CS 303 and senior cybersecurity or information technology concentration in last two semesters, or approval from chair of engineering and computer science.
 The purpose of this course is to train students in developing a small business computer application.
 The students will participate in teams to consider the current and future requirements of the application.
 The teams will develop the entire application including analysis, design, planning, coding, testing, documenting, and implementing.
 Student may not have concurrent enrollment in CS 452.
-Required for CS 452.

 CS 431 Topics in Computation (3) Offered Fall.
-Prereq.: MA 224.
+Prereq.: CS 246 and MA 224 and at least “C-” in CS 227.
 The students will examine the mathematical foundation of computation.
 Through the study of automata of varying complexity, the student will explore the bounds of what is and what is not computable.
 An emphasis is placed on parsing and recognition of formal languages and grammars by various classes of automata, culminating with an in-depth coverage of the Turing Machine.

 CS 432 Computer Architecture (3) Offered Spring.
 Prereq.: CS 321.
 The functioning of computers on the hardware level is examined in detail.
 Students will learn how computer hardware components interact in a computer system.
 The conversion of source code into machine language will be discussed and used in projects.
 An emphasis will be placed on understanding data flow through the various types of current and past microprocessors, storage devices, computer memory, and other hardware components.